-I cannot stress enough just how important your book description is.
+I cannot stress enough just how important your book description is when publishing a book.
 It needs to grab the attention of the reader.
 It needs to give a brief description of what they’ll learn (or set-up the plot or a major scene, if fiction).
 And it absolutely has to leave them wanting more.

-Have friends read it first, before you publish it, so they can tell you if it works or not.
+Have friends read it first, before publishing, so they can tell you if it works or not.

 8. Favor the web for resources, not cheap books

-I’ve linked up a ton of helpful resources just in this article and there is so much more out there on the web.
+I’ve linked up a ton of helpful resources for publishing a book just in this article and there is so much more out there on the web.
 Blog articles (like this), Youtube videos, Udemy mini-courses, and entire self-publishing courses / programs are out there to provide you with the information you need.

-There are a bunch of charlatans out there trying to make money with crappy $1 books on how they published a book.
+There are a bunch of charlatans out there trying to make money with crappy $1 books on how they went about publishing a book.
 Don’t learn from just anyone.
 Learn from experts.
 Learn from people who have real success.

 9. Making money with nonfiction: niche publishing